Christiane Kuhl leads tributes to CT pioneer Willi Kalender

 "Willi was a pioneer in every sense of the word.
 He is the father of contemporary CT imaging -- and thus of clinical radiology as we know it today," Prof. Dr. Christiane Kuhl, PhD, told AuntMinnieEurope.com on 4 November.

-Much of CT's dominant position in medicine is attributable to the diagnostic power of modern multiphase CT, which includes CT angiography and all current clinical applications of CT, and this clinical use of CT is attributable to Kalender, added Kuhl, who is president-elect of both the German Roentgen Society (DRG) and the European Society of Breast Imaging and head of radiology at University Hospital RWTH Aachen.
+Much of CT's dominant position in medicine is attributable to the diagnostic power of modern multiphase CT, which includes CT angiography and all current clinical applications of CT, and this clinical use of CT is attributable to Kalender, added Kuhl, who is head of radiology at University Hospital RWTH Aachen, incoming president of the German Roentgen Society (DRG), and vice-president of the European Society of Breast Imaging.

 Prof. Willi Kalender.
 Courtesy of National Academy of Engineering.Prof.
 Willi Kalender.
 Courtesy of National Academy of Engineering.